songz/cordova-plugin-opentok/README.md

 *Example:*
 `./create ~/Development/OpenTokApp me.songz.OpenTokApp OpenTokApp`

-2. Go to ~/Development/OpenTokApp directory that you just created, and launch `*.xcodeproj` file in the folder
+2. In the project directory that you just created, and launch `*.xcodeproj` file.

 ## Step 2.
 Add the OpenTok iOS SDK to your project